 Public Lectures and Masterclasses

 We host a series of public talks and immersive masterclasses taught by internationally recognized experts in their respective areas of practice.
-Next Up: We are pleased to host a talk with Visiting Scholar Dr. Xiao Wei, Associate Professor at the Art Education Center of Tsinghua University, who will speak about the role of Developmental Transformations in Performance Creation.
-Please RSVP here.
+Please see upcoming events here.

 Director: Nisha Sajnani, firstname.lastname@example.org